-If the student achieves a "C" or better in the professional courses (RTH prefix) but receives below a "C" grade for BIOL 258 that student will need to repeat the BIO 258 achieving a minimum "C" grade prior to being granted advancement in the Respiratory Therapy Program.
+If the student achieves a "C" or better in the professional courses (RTH prefix) but receives below a "C" grade for BIOL 258 that student will need to repeat the BIO 258 achieving a minimum "C" grade prior advancement to the 4th (Fall) Semester of the program.
 Additional general education classes must be passed as specified by the college to qualify for graduation.